scriptituk/xfade-easing/README.md

 - colour values are interpreted according to sign, magnitude and syntax:
   - values from 0.0 (black) to 1.0 (white) inclusive are an opaque shade of grey
   - values from -0.0 (black) to -1.0 (white) are a transparent shade of grey
-    (-0, negative zero, is recognised; -1 to -2 exclusive is clipped to -1)
+    (-0, negative zero, is recognised; -1 to -2 exclusive get clamped to -1)
   - values -2 or less truncate towards zero to integers and select a [texture](#textures) (default -2)
   - values that match the ffmpeg [Color syntax](https://ffmpeg.org/ffmpeg-utils.html#Color)